Any good instrumentation technician needs to know the difference between the basic types of pressure measurement.

-- The gauge pressure always measures the pressure with respect to the atmospheric pressure around the instrument.
+- The gauge pressure always measures the pressure with respect to the atmospheric pressure around the pressure transmitter.

-- This type of instrument has a sensing element sensitive to changes in pressure.
-Due to the linearity of the instrument or sensor it is possible to relate a given deflection to a defined pressure.
+- The pressure transducer has a sensing element sensitive to changes in pressure.
+Due to the linearity of the instrument or pressure sensor it is possible to relate a given deflection to a defined pressure.

-- To carry out the measurement of relative pressure or gauge it is necessary that the instruments of measurement have some type of ventilation that allows to put the instrument in contact with the atmosphere.
+- To carry out the measurement of relative pressure or gauge it is necessary that the pressure transmitter have some type of ventilation that allows to put the instrument in contact with the atmosphere.

 - Ventilation is used to take the atmospheric pressure as a reference point.